The History of Radnor Gardens

 The club works closely with FoRG on occasions throughout the year, especially in regard to summer events within the gardens.

-Strawberry Hill Bowling Club will celebrate its centenary in 2020 and the club looks forward to celebrating this milestone with the local community throughout that season.
+Strawberry Hill Bowling Club celebrated its centenary in 2020 with the local community throughout the season.